noaa-ocs-hydrography/BlueTopo/README.md

 ```python
 build_vrt.main(r'C:\download_path')
 ```

 ## CLI

-The CLI consists of two commands `fetch_tiles` and `build_vrt`.
-Confirm that you have the environment created in the installation guide activated.
+You can also use the command line.
+Confirm the environment we created during installation is activated.

-In the command line, pass a directory path for your downloads and a geometry filepath to pull available intersecting BlueTopo tiles
+To fetch the latest BlueTopo data, use `fetch_tiles` passing a directory path and a geometry file path with a polygon depicting your area of interest:
 ```
 fetch_tiles -d [DIRECTORY PATH] -g [GEOMETRY FILE PATH]
 ```
-Pass the same directory path to the build_vrt command to create a VRT from the retrieved tiles
+Pass the same directory path to `build_vrt` to create a VRT from the fetched data:
 ```
 build_vrt -d [DIRECTORY PATH]
 ```